ghiobi/AnotherOne/README.md

 ## Important Tasks

 #### Team Members Introduction
-Submit a text file of yourself with the following details to @ lamlaurendy@gmail.com with subject "SEON 341".
+Submit a text file of yourself with the following details to @ lamlaurendy@gmail.com with subject "SOEN 341".
 Due Jan 10th.
   + Name
   + Programming Languages - With level of experience on 10 being the highest.
   + Phone Number & Email & Winter Sechdule